 Retinal is found in liver, meat, fish, eggs, cod liver oil, butter and dairy products.

-Beta carotene is found is carrots, sweet potatoes, tomatoes, spinach, mango and pumpkin.
-Green leafy vegetables are also a good source, however their green chlorophyll pigment obscures beta-carotene’s characteristic orange/yellow colour.
+Beta carotene is found in carrots, sweet potatoes, tomatoes, spinach, mango and pumpkin.
+Green leafy vegetables are also a good source, however, their green chlorophyll pigment obscures beta-carotene’s characteristic orange/yellow colour.
 The takeaway from this – eat a rainbow to optimise your nutrient intake!